Inspiration4Learning

 Van baby tot oud

-People vector created by pikisuperstar - www.freepik.com
+People vector created by pikisuperstar - www.freepik.com/vectors/people

 Politie wil over vijf jaar 35 procent agenten met migratie achtergrond

-"The police want 35 percent of officers to have a migrant background in five years' time," according to various media reports.
-The NOS news article also reports that at least 17,000 of the 63,000 officers will retire in the next five years.
-Can the police actually achieve this 35% standard in five years?
-It's a good question for the children to puzzle over.
+"The police aim to have 35 percent of officers with a migrant background in five years," various media outlets report.
+The NOS News article also notes that over the next five years, at least 17,000 of the 63,000 officers will retire.
+Can the police actually meet this 35% target in five years?
+It’s a great question for the children to puzzle over.

 7% of 63,000 employees is 4,410 employees.
-If all newly recruited officers have a non-Western background, then there will be a total of 21,410, or just under 34%, officers with a non-Western background.
+If all newly hired officers have a non-Western background, then there are a total of 21,410—just under 34%—officers with a non-Western background.

 Stijging nieuwe besmettingen vlakt af